Artist, Activist, Researcher, Facilitator, Lecturer, Consultant

 A key aspect of my work is developing novel interventions to respond to violence, abuse, and neglect.
-My main focus in this area is on the neuropsychology and neurophysiology of childhood trauma and the use of body-based methods to enable traumatic memories to be expressed and processed, thereby supporting healing and growth.
+My main focus in this area is on the neuropsychology and neurophysiology of childhood trauma and the use of body-based methods to express and process traumatic memories, thereby supporting healing and growth.
 The basis is scientific, the practice is creative, the approach is survivor-led, and the applications are both clinical and non-clinical.
 For this work, I was awarded Improvement Leader Fellow by the National Institute for Health Research (NIHR) CLAHRC NWL.

-With talks and lectures, I discuss and aim to inspire action on matters related to violence and abuse, trauma healing and growth, radical vulnerability, arts as activism, arts for health, survivor leadership, redesigning PPI, and more.
-I have spoken at conferences and events in the UK and Europe, including several keynote speeches and TEDx, and I give regular lectures at Central Saint Martins and at UCL, as well as guest lectures at other universities.
+With talks and lectures, I discuss, teach, and aim to inspire action on matters related to violence and abuse, trauma healing and growth, radical vulnerability, arts as activism, arts for health, survivor leadership, redesigning PPI, and more.
+I have spoken at conferences and events in the UK and Europe, including several keynotes and TEDx, and I give regular lectures at Central Saint Martins and UCL, as well as guest lectures at other universities.
 I also use my voice through the written word with texts that are sometimes academic and sometimes creative.
 I have notably been published by The Lancet Psychiatry, Palgrave, and House Sparrow Press.

-I also provide consultancy to organisations, institutions, researchers, and practitioners on trauma-informed practice, strength-based approaches to trauma, survivor-led research and quality improvement or empowering patient and public involvement (PPI).
+I also provide consultancy to organisations, institutions, researchers, and practitioners on arts for health, arts as activism, trauma-informed practice, strength-based approaches to trauma, survivor-led research and quality improvement or empowering patient and public involvement (PPI).
 This is because I believe that by ensuring that science and clinical practice are informed by lived experience and reflective of the power of trauma survivors, we are ensuring that they are timely, meaningful, and relevant to people's lives.
 I have worked with several partners, but regular work includes the Chelsea and Westminster Hospital NHS Foundation Trust and King's College London.

 Finally, I facilitate workshops on trauma, body-to-brain connections, healing and growth, visual arts, dance movement, and yoga.
 My Trauma-Focused Movement Language workshops (based on my ongoing research) are offered specifically to self-referred trauma survivors, but many of my workshops, classes, and retreats are open to all - as everyone can benefit from nurturing creativity, self-empowerment, and wellbeing.